openpatch/scratch-for-java/README.md

 To ease the transition from the block-based programming environment [Scratch](scratch.mit.edu) to [Processing](https://processing.org/) this library was created.
-Therefore the core elements of Scratch are remodelled.
+Therefore, the core elements of Scratch are remodeled.

 ## Elements